 Marc Guash, University Rovira i Virgili (Spain)

-Marc Ouellet, University of Granada (spain)
+Marc Ouellet, University of Granada (Spain)

-Marcos Díaz Lago, University of Deusto (Spain)
+Marcos Díaz Lago, University of Santiago de Compostela (Spain)

 María Dolores Hidalgo, University of Murcia (Spain)